panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 ## 3. Summary

-The controlled inputs are a good approach to work with input fields in React.
-I like it because I don't have to use references, and the enables having a single source of thruth.
+The controlled inputs are a good way to access the values of input fields in React.
+The controlled inputs approach doesn't use references and enables having a single source of truth.

 Setting up controlled inputs requires 3 easy steps: